 The data for mean motion are plotted in a similar fashion to that seen in the section for inclination.
-A comparison of the ACO mean motion vs. the predicted (TLE) mean motion is shown in Figure 13, and a more concise range of mean motions using the same data is shown in Figure 14.
+First, a comparison of ACO mean motion vs. predicted (TLE) mean motion is shown in Figure 13, and a more concise range of mean motions using the same data is shown in Figure 14.
 The data shown in Figure 13 center around the mean motion of 1, which is to be expected.
-Some of the data fall above and below these data, meaning that the data were collected on both sub-synchronous and super-synchronous GEO objects.
-Figure 14, where the data are shown in a more concise range of values, shows a straight line through a predicted value of 1.0027 revs/day, but that value has a range of possible values for the ACO mean motion.
+Some of the data fall above and below these data, meaning the data were collected on both sub-synchronous and super-synchronous GEO objects.
+Figure 14, in which the data are shown in a more concise range of values, shows a straight line through a predicted value of 1.0027 revs/day, but that value has a range of possible values for the ACO mean motion.
 No reason can be found to explain the results.
 Although this looks like a large error, by examining the range in values it is seen that this error is very small.

-The data in Figure 15 show the error in mean motion vs. the ACO mean motion.
+The data in Figure 15 shows the error in mean motion vs. the ACO mean motion.
 The spread in the error is spaced equally between negative and positive values in error.
-However, there is a slight slope from the upper left to the lower right.
-No reason for this slope could be obtained.
+However, there is a slight slope from the upper left to the lower right seen, specifically, in both sets of data.
+This was also seen in the 2002-2003 data, and no reason for this slope could be obtained.